Former Herald journalist Murray Mason found dead in creek remembered fondly by colleagues

-Murray Mason was and old school journalist who typed with two fingers while holding a cigarette in one hand and a cup of coffee in the other.
+Murray Mason was an old-school journalist who typed with two fingers while holding a cigarette in one hand and a cup of coffee in the other.

-The 79-year-old, who was found dead in a swallow creek yesterday, worked at the Herald during the 1970s, 80s and 90s, covering business and politics in both the Wellington and Auckland newsrooms.
+The 79-year-old, who was found dead in a swallow creek yesterday, worked at the NZ Herald during the 1970s, 80s and 90s, covering business and politics in both the Wellington and Auckland newsrooms.

 He retired in 1998 but worked as a casual subeditor for three years.